 Generally, lease arrangements include both lease and non-lease components.
 The lease component relates to the customer's right-to-use the equipment over the lease term.
 The non-lease components relate to (1) distinct services, such as SaaS and maintenance, (2) any add-on accessories, and (3) installation and training.
 Installation and training are included in service revenue as described below, and add-on accessories are included in product revenue.
 Because the equipment, SaaS, and maintenance components of a subscription arrangement are recognized as revenue over the same time period and in the same pattern, the Company elected the practical expedient to aggregate non-lease components with the associated lease component and account for the combined component as an operating lease for all underlying asset classes.
 In the evaluation of whether the lease component (equipment) or the non-lease components associated with the lease component (SaaS and maintenance) is the predominant component, the Company determined that the lease component is predominant as we believe the customer would ascribe more value to the use of the security equipment than that of the SaaS and maintenance services.
-Therefore, the Company will account for the combined lease component under ASC 842.
-The equipment lease and SaaS/maintenance performance obligations are classified as a single category of subscription revenue in the condensed consolidated statements of operations and comprehensive loss.
+Therefore, the Company will account for the combined lease consolidated statements of operations and SaaS/maintenance performance obligations are classified as a single category of subscription revenue in the condensed consolidated statements of operations and comprehensive loss.
 The installation and training services represent distinct services provided to customers.
-These activities are considered separate performance obligations to the customer and therefore are considered non-lease components.
-As installation and training services are performed prior to lease commencement, the timing and pattern of transfer for these services differ from that of the lease component (i.e., security hardware) and are not eligible to be combined.
+These activities are considered separate performance obligations to the customer and therefore are considered non-lease component (i.e., security hardware) and are not eligible to be combined.

 We exclude from variable payments all lessor costs that are explicitly required to be paid directly by a lessee on behalf of the lessor to a third party.
-Revenue related to leases entered into with related parties were \$0.2 million and \$0.3 million during the three and six months ended June 30, 2022, respectively.
+Revenue related to leases entered into with related parties were \$0.2 million and \$0.4 million during the three and nine months ended September 30, 2022, respectively.